roehampton/module-content/msc-software-development-2/assessment/README.md

 #### Review: 6 December

-The aim of this Sprint is to have a working prototype of your application, with good progress in the technical deliverables of the project.
+The aim of this Sprint is to have a working prototype of your application, showing good progress in the technical deliverables of the project, and providing a proof of concept for your idea.

-Submission requirements for this Sprint:
+##### Submission requirements for this Sprint:

 - Updated task board of user stories showing progress in the technical deliverables.
+- Github repository showing work from all members of the team
 - Implementation progress towards final version of application:
-  - Integration with a database
+  - Database design
-  - Access to data using URLs (RESTful)
+  - Database implementation with pre-filled data
-  - Application can be deployed as Docker container.
-  - GitHub repository practice.
+  - HTML pages available generated from PUG, perhaps with some static content
+  - At least some dynamic content being pulled from your database to your templates via Pug - concentrate on views of your data and don't worry about adding/updating for now.

 ### Sprint 4